 Disaster Assist also provides details on any specific programs for the natural disaster affecting you.

 If you have your cards with you, you can use these for purchases or to get cash from an ATM or your bank.
 However, if you don’t have these, there are still options:

 Going through a natural disaster can be traumatic and stressful.
-If you need emotional support after the experience, there are a range of organisations you can speak to.
+There is a range of organisations you can speak to if you need emotional support after the experience.
 Two options are listed below but you can also search online to find services specific to your state.